carfreesc/carfreesc.github.io/notes.md

 * **Wegman's**, **Trader Joe's**, and **Weis** all have locations in the vicinity of North Atherton.
 It is possible to access all of these through Park Forest or using the Atherton Connector.

-## Medical

-Doctors and dentists are spread throughout town.
-There are a few concentrations of medical offices.

-* The hospital in town is **Mount Nittany Medical Center**.
-It's doable by bike but involves a pretty unpleasant stretch on Park Avenue.
-CATA no longer serves the hospital, but the public can use the PSU Campus Shuttle via Beaver Avenue to get out there.

-* Geisinger Healthplex State College (a.k.a. **Geisinger Grays Woods**) is located in the Grays Woods development off I-99 a bit to the northwest of downtown.
-Fairly frequent bus service is available on the W route.
-Although it is a bit far, it is easily bikable via the Tudek/Circleville + Valley Vista + Circleville paths with only a short stretch on Scotia Rd at the end.

-* **Scenery Park** has a variety of medical facilities.
-There is easy access via the AC bus, which turns around in the vicinity, or by the S Atherton bike path.

-There are doctors and dentists in many other places too.
-Mount Nittany has some primary care doctors at a facility on Blue Course, which has good bike access.
-There are optometrists and dentists downtown and in Scenery Park.

 ## Entertainment

 * One of the great advantages of living in State College is our proximity to the woods.
 A few trailheads are reachable by biking or transit, though this may be a case where you want to rent a car.
-The Penn State-Circleville bike path gives you access to the Scotia gamelands off Sleepy Hollow road.
+The Penn State-Circleville bike path gives you access to the Scotia gamelands off Sleepy Hollow road, and the Blue Course path will put you pretty near the entrance to Musser Gap (especially once the extension of this path is completed, hopefully in 2025).

 * You can also bike to Musser Gap or Shingletown Gap, and these are both served by CATAGO!'s Boalsburg zone.

-* The **State College Spikes** play at Lubrano Park, which is easy to reach by various bus routes (e.g. the Red Link), or by biking through campus.
+* The **State College Spikes** play at Lubrano Park, which has service on the CATA BL late enough to get you home from a game.
+(Note that the RL now ends too early to be much help.)g

 * **Penn State football** plays at Beaver Stadium.
 I stay as far as possible away from the stadium on game days and have no advice to offer.

 ## Miscellany

-* The easiest hardware store to get to is **Ace Hardware** in Hills Plaza off South Atherton.
-Lowe's and Home Depot are reachable via the Valley Vista path or the W bus.
+* The easiest hardware store to get to from downtown is **Ace Hardware** in Hills Plaza off South Atherton.
+Lowe's and Home Depot are reachable via the Valley Vista path or the AC bus.

 * **Meyer Dairy** on South Atherton is a local landmark.
 It is not easy to reach despite being across from the bike path: I think the easiest route is to take Rolling Ridge north, ride through the KBB parking lot, and then jump a curb and cross a little grass to get to the dairy.

 * The **DMV** is located in Pleasant Gap, about eight miles out of town.
 The former G bus route is long-gone, and with the pending withdrawal of Spring Township from CATA you probably won't even be able to get there on CATAGO! in the future either.
-It is possible to bike (or even walk), but it is pretty unpleasant.
+It is possible to bike (or even walk), but it is pretty unpleasant and involves a stretch through the grounds of the state prison.
 If somebody reading this knows a better option please tell me.

 ## Car math